brajeshwar/brajeshwar.github.io/_posts/2011/2011-03-06-5-easy-ways-to-alienate-people-and-screw-up-your-life-with-your-smartphone.md

----
-layout: post
-title: 5 Easy Ways to Alienate People and Screw-up your Life with your Smartphone
+# 5 Easy Ways to Alienate People and Screw-up your Life with your Smartphone
----

 Move over dogs, Smartphone's are officially man's new best friend.
 Smartphone's are not only there for you when you need them, they also provide countless hours of mind-numbing entertainment via their pointless apps.
 But, are you giving enough attention to your digital companion?
 There are 5 critical steps to sealing the matrimonial tie with your smartphone; starting with alienating then eliminating all the frivolous people in your life.